-Jacquelyn E. Winston, Ph.D.Associate Professor of Church History, Department of Theology and Philosophy
+Jacquelyn E. Winston, Ph.D.Chair, Department of Theology

 Phone: 626-815-6000 ext 5631

-EducationPh.D., Claremont Graduate University, Claremont, CA
+- Ph.D., Claremont Graduate University, Claremont, CA

-M. Div equivalency, C.P.
+- M. Div equivalency, C.P.
 Haggard School of Theology, Azusa Pacific University, Azusa, CA.

-M.A., Pastoral Studies, C.P.
+- M.A., Pastoral Studies, C.P.
 Haggard School of Theology, Azusa Pacific University, Azusa, CA. Graduated summa cum laude, Urban Ministries emphasis.

 School of Theology

-- Undergraduate: Department of Theology & Philosophy
+- Department of Theology and Philosophy

-Courses TaughtTHEO 352 – Church History: Apostolic Era to 1517
+- THEO 352 – Church History: Apostolic Era to the Eve of the Reformation

-THEO 354 – Church History from 1517 to Present
+- THEO 354 – Church History from the Eve of the Reformation to the Present

-THEO 423 – Seminar in Church History
+- THEO 423 – Seminar in Church History

 - THEO 496 – Senior Seminar: Theology and Social Issues